opf/openproject/README.md

 #### Difference between OP and PP

 If you use `OP#` as a reference in an Issue or MR title, all comments will be replicated in OpenProject.
 However, sometimes you may only want to keep information about the status of an Issue/MR in OpenProject, but you don't want your comments to be published.
 In this case, you can use `PP#` as a reference.
 This way the comments will not be published in OpenProject.
-But if at any time one of your comments is of interest to you to be published in OpenProject you can use `OP#` *directly in that comment*.
+But if at any time one of your comments in a private Issue/MR is of interest to you to be published in OpenProject you can use `OP#` *directly in that comment*.
 So only that comment will be published in OpenProject.
 The rest of the comments will remain private and will not be published.

 ## Available events captured in OpenProject